 - The individual must consent to searches by the parole officer even without a warrant.

 - The individual must submit to all requests for drug or alcohol testing.

 In short, the conditions and limitations created by registration as a sex offender go far beyond the conduct initially involved.
 Individuals convicted of sex offenses in New Jersey face a minimum of 15 years after release before they can petition to get their life back.

 Serious Defense Against Serious Sex Crime Allegations

 If you are facing aggravated sexual assault charges in New Jersey, you need immediate attention and straight answers from a legal advocate you can trust.
 The criminal defense lawyers of the Law Offices of John J. Zarych can fight to protect your freedom.
-Contact a criminal defense lawyer and schedule a free and confidential consultation at the Law Offices of John J. Zarych by calling 800-508-9786 or contact our firm online.
+Contact a criminal defense lawyer and schedule a free consultation today.